 “We want to really help empower the families on being able to advocate for their loved ones who are currently incarcerated because they still have rights”Gicola Lane

-Jada X is a dynamic advocate for justice and equality, born in North Carolina, raised in Memphis, resided many years in Nashville, and currently lives in Memphis.
+Jada X is a dynamic advocate for transformative justice, born in North Carolina, raised in Memphis, resided many years in Nashville, and now lives in Memphis.
 Her passion for positive change and community upliftment has been a long-time pursuit.
-With a strong educational background in Criminal Justice, Psychology, and Public Service Management, as well as, a professional background in social services, Human Resources and Project Management, Jada X brings a unique perspective to her endeavors.
-Her personal journey as a mother of three young adults, including a son who is justice involved, has fueled her commitment to transformative justice and supporting affected families.
+With a strong educational background in Criminal Justice, Psychology, and Public Service Management, as well as a professional background in Social Services, Human Resources and Project Management, Jada X brings a unique perspective to her endeavors.
+Jada X’s personal journey as a mother of three young adults, including a son who is justice involved, has fueled her commitment to justice reform and supporting affected families.

 Jada X joined the Free Hearts movement in 2021 as a Core Team member of the Participatory Defense (PD) program, a model of community organizing to impact the outcome of court cases and transform the landscape of power in the court system.
-She began her journey with Free Hearts as a parent volunteer/community organizer and now serves as a Trainer/Advocate for just shy of a year before joining Free Hearts, full-time, as the Statewide Organizer.
+She began her journey with Free Hearts as a parent volunteer/community organizer, served as a Trainer/Advocate for just shy of a year before joining Free Hearts, full-time, as the Statewide Organizer.
 Jada X plans to be a lifetime supporter!

-Fighter for freedom, justice, equality, and mercy.
-Her work with the Raphah Institute, MICAH (Memphis Interfaith Coalition for Action and Hope), and the Bridges to Freedom Project, support her tireless fight for transformative and restorative justice and serves as a beacon of hope for those seeking positive change.💜💗
+Fighter for freedom, justice, equality and mercy, her work with MICAH (Memphis Interfaith Coalition for Action and Hope), and the Bridges to Freedom Project, support her tireless fight for transformative justice and serves as a beacon of hope for those seeking positive social justice change.

 Born and raised in Georgia, Lauren has always had a passion for giving back and social justice work.
 She received her undergraduate degree from the University of Tennessee, Knoxville in Journalism and Business and her Masters in Hospitality and Tourism Management, Event Planning, and Executive Leadership from Roosevelt University in Chicago after a year in Barcelona where she taught English.